hugomarisco/fluffy-robot/README.md

 I tried to seperate the concerns as much as possible (routes/controllers/views) lefting only aside models because I think it would be an overkill adding another layer that would behave pretty much as the datastore api itself.

+The datastore is a simple abstraction of a javascript array that is persisted in a file everytime a change is made.

 ## Things that I would improve if it was a real project

 - CSRF protection (using tokens within forms);